Is Proofreading a Good Side Hustle? (15 Reasons Why It Is)

 Walking with an adoring dog or playing with a cute cat is a wonderful way to take a break from proofreading a document.

-4) Proofreading is pandemic proof.
+4) Proofreading is generally pandemic-resilient.

 Since proofreading doesn’t require being near other people, you can do it during a pandemic.
 But that babysitting gig?
 As we know, it will come to a screeching halt.

 People still hire proofreaders during pandemics.
-Unlike some other jobs that all but cease to exist during quarantine, proofreading jobs remain relatively unaffected.
+Unlike some other jobs that all but cease to exist during quarantine, online proofreading jobs remain relatively unaffected.

 6) You can start a proofreading side hustle in retirement.